ministryofjustice/data-platform-products/data-products/_docs/product-specification.md

 ### Naming and tagging

 The product's `title` must be descriptive and unique - we check for uniqueness when data product requests are created.
+This is because:

+- The product name is a directory in the data products repository.
+E.g. 'Your data product' becomes `./data_products/your_data_product/`
+- It will be the root of the API endpoint `https://data-platform.service.justice.gov.uk/api/your-data-product/`
+- Users may see it listed in a directory of products, and multiples of the same title are confusing
+- Users may know a product title well enough to search for it directly

 > NOTE: the `product-version` attribute is not yet documented here.
 We are still determining if this should be provided by the data product owner, or automatically incremented when the data dictionary or other metadata is updated.